LPE Electricity Review & Rates

-Following in the footsteps of numerous other providers, LPE’s Principal Offer comes with no conditional discounts, boldly claiming that it offers the “best rates upfront with no confusing discounts.”
+Following in the footsteps of numerous other providers, LPE’s Principal Rate comes with no conditional discounts, boldly claiming that it offers the “best rates upfront with no confusing discounts.”
 This trend in energy retail appears to be a consequence of criticism of some big discounts that haven’t resulted in the savings consumers might expect.

-The Principal Offer from LPE comes with variable rates, meaning prices can be changed at any time.
+The Principal Rate from LPE comes with variable rates, meaning prices can be changed at any time.
 So, it’s best to regularly check back to make sure you’re getting the best deal.
 But what’s good about LPE is that without any exit fees or contract terms, should the need arise to switch away, you shouldn’t run into too many problems.

 One thing to note is that LPE’s market contract offers the option of monthly billing, suitable for those who would rather service their electricity bill regularly, rather than in quarterly sums.
 Its fees seem pretty much standard fare, including a flat $14 late payment fee.

 Unlike a lot of other providers, LPE does not offer an online sign-up or chat function, and its website doesn’t outwardly display its residential plans – rather it offers up a phone number in which you can ring to follow up.